yanalunaterra/nanoid-c/README.md

 [`nanoid.h`][] is a self-contained Nano ID generator built on top of the [`getentropy(3)`][] randomness source.
-It's as portable as [`getentropy(3)`][] itself, which now is a part of the POSIX standard.
+It's as portable as [`getentropy(3)`][] itself, which is a part of the POSIX.1-2024 standard.
 Just grab the header and use it wherever you wish!

 [Base64url]: https://datatracker.ietf.org/doc/html/rfc4648#section-5